The Seven Best Features on the New Land Rover Defender

 With the ability to tow up to 3,500kg and technology such as Advanced Tow Assist, the Defender aims to make it easier for customers to take larger loads anywhere.

-Outside of towing, the new Defender will also happily carry no end of luggage inside the cabin and up to 300kg on its roof (there’s even space for a tent up there!).
+Outside of towing, the new Defender will also happily carry no end of luggage inside the cabin and up to 300kg on its roof.

 5).
 It can make its bonnet go ‘invisible’ with ‘ClearSight Ground View’ technology.

 Using the very latest in offroad technology, Land Rover have managed to equip the Defender with all sorts of amazing tricks.